Carina-P/Love-Pilates/README.md

 ## Testing

 All testing have been conducted **manually**.
-Testing was performed **regularly** in a circular manner during the development of the site and then **thorough** after all features was in place.
+Testing was performed **regularly** in a iterative manner during the development of the site and then **thorough** after all features was in place.
 Testing often after a small part of development means that it is easier to find and fix bugs and it is also a way to use the experience found in coming development.

-Description of the circular manner of developing and testing:
+Description of the iterative manner of developing and testing:
 1. The basic structure in html was put in place
     After each section completed - test was performed for mobile, tablet and desktop each
 2. First round of implementing with Bootstrap